dotnet/samples/azure/app-configuration-dynamic-reload/README.md

 dotnet run
 ```

-Change the value stored in the sentinel key.
+Change the value stored in the sentinel key in the Azure Portal.
 Within 10 seconds, the new config value will be available to your app.